shusuiCatLover/wppbot/README.md

     npm start
     ```

 2. Scan the QR code displayed in your terminal using the WhatsApp app on your phone (Menu > Linked Devices > Link a Device).
+   **Note:** After the first successful authentication, your session will be saved locally in the `.wwebjs_auth/` directory.
+On subsequent runs, you won't need to scan the QR code again.

-3. When the bot is ready, it will automatically send a help message and a registration form link to the configured phone number.
+3. When the bot is ready, it will automatically send a help message to the configured phone number.
+   The help message will instruct the user to send `form` if they want to receive the registration form link.

 4. All incoming messages will be logged to the console.